-This one-of-a-kind home designed for Patricia and Mark Short and realized by Greg Ross of Ross Built Construction makes the most of an unusual pie-shaped lot that sits on a cul-de-sac and opens to 200 feet of magnificent bay frontage.
+This one-of-a-kind home was designed for the owners and realized by Greg Ross of Ross Built Construction makes the most of an unusual pie-shaped lot that sits on a cul-de-sac and opens to 200 feet of magnificent bay frontage.
 The house is oriented around optimal views of sunrises and sunsets.
 The main house features the owner’s suite at the top, an open ground floor layout that allows for a flood of light and cross breezes through the house, and abundant covered outdoor space throughout.
 A two-bedroom carriage house with an open loft sits 55 degrees off the main house and is attached by a covered breezeway that serves as an additional outdoor living area.

 Driving around Anna Maria Island, the Shorts discovered architectural designer Emily Ann Smith and noted that many of their favorite homes are Smith’s designs.
 Each has a deep respect for tradition, as well as a unique and ageless façade that manages to blend within the environment and stand out at the same time.

 “Everything I do is one-of-a-kind.
 I don’t repeat a plan,” explains Smith of her thorough design process.
 “I spend the time with the client doing all the homework to get into their traffic patterns; how they use every inch of space and why, and would they like to use it differently.
 I learn their personalities, their taste in color, everything down to where they take their shoes off.
 I act like a sponge, and I’m right on because of the up-front work.”